dmliao/amorphous/now.md

 I'm a student at Princeton University majoring in Computer Science, and minoring in Creative Writing.

 This page is a catch-all of what I've been up to lately, as well as a few things from the near past and the near future.
-It was last updated **December 20th, 2016**.
+It was last updated **January 7th, 2017**.

 # What I did (recently):